 If you’re a U.S. citizen you’ll never be able to walk away from the dollar completely—even if you move overseas.
 Likewise if you’re a Canadian or citizen of another country—it’s hard to totally divorce yourself from your national currency.
 Here are two reasons why…

-1. You can’t divorce the tax man…no matter how irreconcilable your differences.
-If you’re a U.S. citizen you are obligated to file your annual tax returns, no matter where in the world you choose to live or work.
+No matter how irreconcilable your differences, if you’re a U.S. citizen you are obligated to file your annual tax returns, no matter where in the world you choose to live or work.
 If this means you’ll owe money to the IRS, then you’ll need to pay that nut in good old greenbacks.
 If you’re lucky enough to get money back, it will be sent to you in dollars, too.
 (You can’t have it directly deposited to a foreign account—only to bank accounts located in the U.S.)

 Most expats I know maintain a bank account at home for just these reasons.
 They may not leave a lot of money in it, but enough to pay debts like credit cards, taxes, life or health insurance policies.
 For emergency purposes, you may want to have a debit card attached to this account.